1982 Milwaukee Brewers season

 The 1982 Milwaukee Brewers season was the 13th season for the franchise.
-The team finished with the best record in MLB (95–67) and won their first and only American League Championship.
+The team finished with the best record in MLB (95–67) and won their first and only American League pennant.

 As a team, the Brewers led Major League Baseball in a number of offensive categories, including at bats (5733), runs scored (891), home runs (216), runs batted in (843), slugging percentage (.455), on-base plus slugging (.789), total bases (2606) and extra-base hits (534).
+This earned them the nickname "Harvey's Wallbangers", after their manager Harvey Kuenn.

+This would be the last time that the Brewers won a playoff game as an American League team.
+The franchise would move to the National League for the 1998 season, and would not win another playoff game until 2008.